booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/sharing-your-faith-illustrate-how-to-share-your-faith-with-others-naturally/2024-05-04-sharing-your-faith-illustrate-how-to-share-your-faith-with-others-naturally-3.md

 ---
 title: "A Cup of Grace - Tom's Stories 3"
-date: 2024-05-04
+date: "2024-05-04"
 permalink: "stories/2024/May/sharing-your-faith-illustrate-how-to-share-your-faith-with-others-naturally/"
-description: A Cup of Grace is a heartwarming story about a pastor's wife named Sarah who struggles to openly share her faith but finds the courage to minister to her neighbor Jenna, who is facing financial struggles.
-The narrative explores themes of faith, self-discovery, and the power of community, highlighting the transformative impact of compassion and the importance of embracing one's role as a light in the lives of others.
+description: "A Cup of Grace is a heartwarming story about a pastor's wife named Sarah who struggles to openly share her faith but finds the courage to minister to her neighbor Jenna, who is facing financial struggles.
+The narrative explores themes of faith, self-discovery, and the power of community, highlighting the transformative impact of compassion and the importance of embracing one's role as a light in the lives of others."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #A Cup of Grace